Take a sneak peek at the new NIST.gov and let us know what you think!

 This project develops the measurement science necessary to support the widespread use of advanced power electronics to provided new functionality in the smart grid, as needed to support integration of new variable resources.
-The introduction of variable renewables, storage and microgrids into today’s electrical grid requires conversion of electric power from one form to another (AC to/from DC and/or conversion between different voltage levels), and requires conditioning the power quality to what is needed by the subsystems being integrated.
+The introduction of variable renewables, storage and microgrids into today's electrical grid requires conversion of electric power from one form to another (AC to/from DC and/or conversion between different voltage levels), and requires conditioning the power quality to what is needed by the subsystems being integrated.
 These functions are performed by Power Conditioning Systems (PCSs) that are a key enabler to utilizing renewables, storage and microgrids on a large scale.
 This project develops measurement methods for PCSs and associated high-megawatt power electronics technologies needed for these applications, and supports PCS performance standards development to provide smart grid interactive interfaces for these devices.
 The PCS grid applications supported include smart grid interfaces for individual renewable/clean energy and storage systems including plug-in vehicles used as storage, as well as microgrids, and DC circuits.
 A long term goal of this project is to demonstrate the interoperability of these devices in laboratory-emulated microgrid scenarios as a precursor to deployment in selected building and campus scale microgrid demonstration at NIST.

 What is the new technical idea?
 The term Power Conditioning System (PCS) refers to the general class of devices that use power electronics technologies to convert electric power from one form to another; for example, converting between direct current (DC) and alternating current (AC), and/or converting between different voltage levels, and/or providing specific power qualities required by the subsystems being interfaced by the PCS.